ayushmanpani/Invisibility-Cloak/README.md

 - Interactive visualization using Jupyter Notebook.

 ## Repository Contents
-- `Invisibility_Cloak_OpenCV.ipynb`: Implementation using OpenCV's image processing techniques.
+- `InvisibilityCloak using OpenCV.ipynb`: Implementation using OpenCV's image processing techniques.
-- `Invisibility_Cloak_PyTorch.ipynb`: Implementation leveraging PyTorch for additional machine learning capabilities.
+- `InvisibilityCloak_using_Pytorch.ipynb`: Implementation leveraging PyTorch for additional machine learning capabilities.

 ## Prerequisites
 To run the projects, ensure you have the following installed: